elanatframework/Code_behind/doc/new_features_on_new_versions.md

  - And a series of minor changes and improvements.

 **Problems that were solved**
- - Delete unused variable ex of the final view class.
+ - Deleting unused ex variable from the final view class.